 Our commercial success will depend in part on not infringing the patents or copyrights, or otherwise violating the other proprietary rights of others.
 Significant litigation regarding patent rights and copyright rights occur in our industry.
 Our competitors around the globe, many of which have substantially greater resources and have made substantial investments in patent portfolios and competing technologies, may have applied for or obtained or may in the future apply for and obtain, patents that will prevent, limit or otherwise interfere with our ability to make, use and sell our products.
 In addition, patent applications in Europe and elsewhere can be pending for many years before issuance, or unintentionally abandoned patents or applications can be revived, so there may be applications of others now pending or recently revived patents of which we are unaware.
 These applications may later result in issued patents, or the revival of previously abandoned patents, that will prevent, limit or otherwise interfere with our ability to make, use or sell our products.
-Third parties may, in the future, assert claims that we are employing their proprietary technology without authorization, including claims from competitors or from non-practicing entities that have no relevant product revenue and against whom our own patent portfolio may have no deterrent effect.
+Third parties may, in the future, assert claims that we are employing their proprietary technology without authorization.
 As we continue to commercialize our products in their current or updated forms, launch new products and enter new markets, we expect competitors may claim that one or more of our products infringe their intellectual property rights as part of business strategies designed to impede our successful commercialization and entry into new markets.
 The large number of patents, the rapid rate of new patent applications and issuances, the complexities of the technology involved, and the uncertainty of litigation may increase the risk of business resources and management's attention being diverted to patent litigation.
 We have, and we may in the future, receive letters or other threats or claims from third parties inviting us to take licenses under, or alleging that we infringe, their patents.

-Moreover, we may become party to future adversarial proceedings regarding our patent portfolio or the patents of third parties.
-Patents may be subjected to opposition, postgrant review or comparable proceedings lodged in various foreign, both national and regional, patent offices.
+Moreover, we may become party to future adversarial proceedings regarding the patents of third parties.
 The legal threshold for initiating litigation or contested proceedings may be low, so that even lawsuits or proceedings with a low probability of success might be initiated.
 Litigation and contested proceedings can also be expensive and time-consuming, and our adversaries in these proceedings may have the ability to dedicate substantially greater resources to prosecuting these legal actions than we can.
 We may also occasionally use these proceedings to challenge the patent rights of others.
 We cannot be certain that any particular challenge will be successful in limiting or eliminating the challenged patent rights of the third party.